Skip to main content

 WHY NOW?

-2025 will mark 100 years the Lighthouse has served as a museum, a place to gather, celebrate, and learn.
-The Welcome Center builds on that vision, creating a venue where a diversity of ideas, peoples, places, and perspectives come together to inspire and educate.
-The Welcome Center provides access for all, enhances exhibit spaces, makes significant improvements to the landscape, and expands our capacity for programs, collaborations, and educational initiatives.
+2025 marked 100 years the Lighthouse has served as a museum, a place to gather, celebrate, and learn.
+Building on that vision, we are creating a venue where a diversity of ideas, peoples, places, and perspectives come together to inspire and educate.
+These improvements provide access for all, enhance exhibit spaces, make significant improvements to the landscape, and expands our capacity for programs, collaborations, and educational initiatives.

 In 2017, we made a promise to this community.
 We promised preservation, restoration, and access.
 We are almost there, but we need your help to bring this vision to life.
 We need your help to build this for the future of Historic Stonington.